cube-js/cube/docs/content/Schema/schema-execution-environment.md

   https://cube.dev/docs/config#options-reference-schema-version

-If there's a need to generate schema based on values from external API or database `asyncModule` method can be used for such scenario. `asyncModule` method allows to register async function to be executed at the end of data schema file compile phase so additional definitions can be added during this function call.
+If there's a need to generate schema based on values from external API or database, the `asyncModule` method can be used for such scenario. `asyncModule` allows registering an async function to be executed at the end of the data schema file compile phase so additional definitions can be added.

 For example: